pcdavies/biking/README.md

 ## Python Environment Setup with pyenv

 ## Notes:
-- only the buildSummaryFile.py is working
+- only the buildSummaryFile.py and drawRoute.py are working
 - Put fit files from strava into the fitData directory - NOTE: Stored in my Dropbox

 1. **Set the local Python version for this project:**